Mahound

-Mahound and Mahoun are variant forms of the name Muhammad, often found in Medieval and later European literature.
-The name has been used in the past by Christian writers to vilify Muhammad.
-It was especially connected to the depiction of a Muhammad as a god worshipped by pagans, or a demon who inspires a false religion.
+Mahound and Mahoun are variant forms of the name "Muhammad", often found in medieval and later European literature.
+The name has been used in the past by Christian writers to vilify the Islamic prophet Muhammad.
+It was especially connected to the demonization of Muhammad as inspiring a false religion.

 Pejorative connotations

-The perception that Muslims worshipped Muhammad was common in the Middle Ages.
-According to Bernard Lewis, the "development of the concept of Mahound started with considering Muhammad as a kind of demon or false god worshipped with Apollyon and Termagant in an unholy trinity in The Song of Roland.
-Finally, after the Reformation, Muhammad was seen as a cunning and self-seeking imposter."
+According to Bernard Lewis, the development of the concept started with a demonization followed by pagans.
+In the late medieval and early modern period around the Reformation, Muhammad was accused by Christians of being a cunning imposter.

-A similar belief was the claim that the Knights Templar worshipped a god called Baphomet, also widely interpreted as a variant of the name "Mahommet".
+A similar belief was the claim that the Knights Templar worshipped an idol called "Baphomet", which was attached to the generic transliteration of the Muslim name "Mahomet" (itself, a version of "Muhammad", still used in French).

 In literature

-The name appears in various medieval mystery plays, in which Mahound is sometimes portrayed as a generic "pagan" god worshipped by villains such as Herod and the Pharaoh of the Exodus.
+The name appears in various medieval mystery plays, in which Mahound is sometimes portrayed as a generic demon worshipped by villains such as Herod and the Pharaoh of the Exodus.
 One play depicts both Herod the Great and his son Herod Antipas as worshipping Mahound, while in another play Pharaoh encourages the Egyptians to pursue the Israelites into the Red Sea with the words: Heave up your hearts ay to Mahound.

 In Scottish popular culture, the variant form "Mahoun" was also used as the name of the devil, who was called Old Mahoun.
 Robert Burns wrote: